Top 25 Brutal Environmental Concerns That You Desperately Need To Know

 9. Effect on Marine Life

-The amount of carbon in the water and the atmosphere is continuing to be a problem in the world around us.
+The amount of carbon in the water and the atmosphere continues to be a problem in the world around us.
 The primary effect is on shellfish and microscopic fish, and it has similar effects on osteoporosis in humans.

 Read more about the articles on Marine Life below: